IntegratedBreedingPlatform/Workbench/src/main/web/README.md

 # Libraries

 ## Angular
-When upgrading the angular version, the `angular-mocks.js` library also needs to be upgraded to the same version in order for the tests to run.
+When upgrading the Angular version, the `angular-mocks.js` library also needs to be upgraded to the same version in order for the tests to run.

+Note that the minified Angular library has a complimentary source map (`.map`) file to assist in debugging.
+This is excluded from being copied to the `WEB-INF\static` directory.

 ## Others